thecodingmachine/react-native-boilerplate/README.md

 ### App fails to start after renaming

-If your applicaiton fails to start after using the `yarn run rename` command, please take a look at [this issue](https://github.com/thecodingmachine/react-native-boilerplate/issues/34)
+If your application fails to start after using the `yarn run rename` command, please take a look at [this issue](https://github.com/thecodingmachine/react-native-boilerplate/issues/34)

 ## License